PlayStation 5: Australian price, release date, specs, games and news

 - How much will the PlayStation 5 cost in Australia?

-- How to pre-order a PS5
+- How and when to pre-order a PS5

 - Design: Does the PS5 look good?